Follow this AC maintenance checklist before turning on your air conditioner for the season to avoid harming your HVAC system.

 Replace the air filter

 At the start of cooling season, check the air filter in the furnace and replace it if it’s dirty.
-Then check it every month that you run the air conditioner (and the furnace, for that matter).
-Check the air filter in your furnace every month and replace it if it’s dirty.
+Then check it every month that you run the air conditioner (and the furnace, for that matter) and replace it if it’s dirty.
 A dirty air filter blocks the flow or air, making your HVAC system work harder.

 Something not working right?
 Need help getting your AC ready for warm weather?
 Keep your cool and let our experts handle it, schedule your appointment today.